 Financial Impact: Since the Town has already switched to aluminum bottled water for events and encourages attendees to bring their own water bottles by providing water bottle filling stations, the only costs incurred to the town from immediate actions (effective upon signing,) would be finding a different option for single-use plastic cups.
 Switching to reusable or aluminum cups instead of plastic would be feasible but would increase costs.
 Other substitutes such as paper cups may not have an increased cost compared to plastic.
-The main location for this change will be Island Grill, though compliance will not be required until July 1, 2024 or whenever lease is updated, whichever comes first.
+The main location for this change will be Island Grill.